Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Types - I recommend four sections.
 More detail in each one below.

     * Skills - Rather than "Summary of Qualifications".
 This should be at the top.
-[Anonymous] writes to move this to the bottom once you have experience.
+[Anonymous0] writes to move this to the bottom once you have experience.

     * Projects - Depending on your side projects vs work experience, either Projects or Experience should be before the other.

     * Experience - Rather than "Relevant Experience".

-    * Education - If you're applying through Waterlooworksn't, this goes last.
+    * Education - If you're applying through WaterlooWorksn't, this goes last.
 Otherwise first.

     * Awards/Achievements - If you've won any large awards (e.g. Loran) then it may be worthwhile to include them.